 Optimize your resource delivery by inlining small resources and deferring larger resources to render after the above-the-fold content.

 User experience and page speed is intrinsically connected to SEO and definitely connected to overall rankings.
-If you need help with your SEO you can start right here with a free website analysis where we take into account many of the things that we talk about here and put it into practice.
+If you need help with your SEO you can start right here with a free website SEO analysis where we take into account many of the things that we talk about here and put it into practice.

 Improve Page Load Speed